 If you are sending a scan of a drawing it should be at least 300 dpi, saved as a high resolution jpeg or gif... and a gif or tiff file if it's coming on CD/DVD.
 600 dpi would be preferable.
 Do NOT use automatic sharpening or dust/scratch removal options.

-Do NOT send drawings stuffed into a pdf file, Word/PowerPoint (Insert > Picture from file) or other document!
+Do NOT send drawings stuffed into a Word/PowerPoint (Insert > Picture from file) or other document format!
 Send them as appropriate format individual image files instead.
+Please check with me before sending files from design or 3D programs as I may not have tools to extract them into something I can use/distribute.

 Take the drawings in to a good quality copy shop and have them make their best quality photocopy on smooth paper if you don't have scanning facilities, and I'll do the scan here.
 I've had some good results enlarging (to 150 or 200%) letter size drawings onto smooth paper (ie 11" x 17" or A3 paper) using a photocopier, then scanning and reducing the resulting drawing.